DjangoForAll/Django-Course/Level_8/4_ORM_Capabilities/Content/Readme.md

 ### Counting Rows

-We can get the count of rows in the database with the count method on a queryest, Note that getting the count does not fetch all the data, the database only returns the data we ask for, in this case the count of tasks in the database.
+We can get the count of rows in the database with the count method on a queryset, Note that getting the count does not fetch all the data, the database only returns the data we ask for, in this case, the count of tasks in the database.

 ```python
 tasks_count = Task.objects.all().count() # Fetches the Count of tasks in the database